jrocco2/invest_scraper/README.md

 ```

 ### 2. Install Packages
-Requirements
+Requirements:

-Investing Scraper has a few package requirements you will need to install if you don't have them.
-Run the command below in your root directory quickly dowload all the packages.
+Investing Scraper requires the packages listed above.
+IF you dont have them run the command below in your root directory to quickly dowload all the packages.

 ```
 python crawler_setup.py